DOMjudge/domjudge/doc/manual/install-workstation.rst

   specific environment and rules.

-The team manual requires a working LaTeX installation and some packages included in the `texlive-latex-extra` package in any modern Linux distribution.

 When DOMjudge is configured and site-specific configuration set, the team manual can be generated with the command `genteammanual` found under `docs/team`.
 The PDF